jean-laurent-g/LedgerHQ.github.io/_posts/2019-12-19-mpc_readiness.md

 Once the wallet is created, MPC is applied to transaction signatures.
-One category of MPC algorithms is called Threshold Signature Schemes[2][2] (TSS).
+One category of MPC algorithms is called [Threshold Signature Schemes](#2) (TSS).
 It allows a group of n signers to define a set of m required approvals.
 The transaction signature process does not require - nor allow - any single approver to assemble or have the full key at any stage.
 Most MPC-based solutions currently available on the market implement TSS.

 <center>
 <img src="/assets/mpc/approval_flows.png" style="width:500px;">